 I decided to write this piece for those who may be preparing for a Septorhinoplasty and want to know what to expect.
-Whilst I was prepping myself for my surgery I tried searching up for something similar to this than this and couldn’t really find anything.
+Whilst I was prepping myself for my surgery I tried searching up for something similar to this and couldn’t really find anything.
 So I hope this is interesting and helpful to you all.
 If you aren’t going through this it may be pretty boring i’m afraid.

 Being born with a hereditary deviated septum is bad enough with the constant sore throats, the difficulty with any task that involves filling your mouth (eyyy) and just generally the lack of being able to breathe.
 However, add a noticeable bend in the nose and not only do I have sinus issues but a serious kick to my self-confidence.

 Everyone used to tell me they never noticed the bend until it was pointed out, but having to look at yourself in the mirror every day you notice your own flaws a lot more than other people.
 Over the past couple of years my problem with my nose got worse and I saw it starting to affect my life more and more.
-Photographs were always at an angle if half of my face wasn’t always cropped out, I would position myself on my good side when hanging out with my boyfriend when we first started seeing each other and I would get serious ‘nose envy’ over anyone with a symmetrical face.
+Photographs were always at an angle if half of my face wasn’t already cropped out, I would position myself on my good side when hanging out with my boyfriend when we first started seeing each other and I would get serious ‘nose envy’ over anyone with a symmetrical face.

 Due to the hereditary nature of my condition I knew when I hit the ripe age of 17 I would be able to have surgery to correct my blocked nose just like my brother, mum and granddad before me.
 Although, just as my brother was about to go under the knife he was asked if he was having plastic surgery as well to fix his bend (not sure if the crooked nose is hereditary or our parents were just a bit careless holding us as children).
 Unaware this was an option for him he obviously wasn’t, something he now wishes he had known about.
 Knowing this when the time came to look into the procedure I was eager to look into the possibility of plastic surgery at the same time.

 This was easier said than done.
 I was explained this surgery was called a Septorhinoplasty, would involve 2 surgeons, take about 3 ½ hours and we would have to apply for the funding from the NHS.
 Because the deviated septum was causing me difficulty breathing the funding for the ‘septo’ part of the surgery was pretty much guaranteed, the ‘rhinoplasty’ aspect was a little more difficult as it is considered cosmetic.
-I understood this but was none the less disappointed and assumed I was to be stuck unsymmetrical forever.
+I understood this but was nonetheless disappointed and assumed I was to be stuck unsymmetrical forever.
 I also had to consider that once you have had an intrusive surgery to your nose, having another is quite dangerous so the option to have the Rhinoplasty later on when I had saved up myself wasn’t really an option.

 It seemed that the bend in my nose wasn’t completely a bad omen however, as I was told that due to the extent of its misshape it wouldn’t be possible to fix the inside without straightening it.
 It was under these pretences that my funding was accepted after 18 months of various consultant visits.
 Now 19, I was all set to go under the knife on May 12th.